carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 ### Maps

-It can difficult to remember the index of a value in a list, so we can use a Groovy Maps (also known as associative arrays)  that have an arbitrary type of key instead of integer.
+It can difficult to remember the index of a value in a list, so we can use a Groovy Maps (also known as associative arrays)  that have an arbitrary type of key instead of integer value.
 The syntax is very much aligned.
 To specify the key use a colon before the value `[key:value]`.
-Multiple values are separated by a comma.
+Multiple values are separated by a comma. *Note:* the key value is not enclosed in quotes.

 ~~~
 roi = [ chromosome : "chr17", start: 7640755, end: 7718054, genes: ['ATP1B2','TP53','WRAP53']]